 Have you been stalking your twin flame?
 Are you stalking your twin flame on Facebook, Twitter, or any other social media accounts?
 Do you do drive-bys to check and see if your twin flame is where they said they would be?
 Are you constantly trying to find out what your twin flame is doing, who they are with, and how they are?

 Twin flames should not be insecure or distrustful of one another.
-So in reality stalking your twin flame, should never cross your mind.
-Even if you meet your twin flame while they were in another relationship you would not need to keep stalking them.
-You would know that when the time is right, you both will be ready to pursue your twin flame journey together.
+So in reality stalking your twin flame should never cross your mind.
+Even if you meet your twin flame while they were in another relationship, you wouldn’t need to keep stalking them.
+You would know, that when the time is right, you both will be ready to pursue your twin flame journey together.

 Although very similar, they are very different and the similarities can lead to confusion.
 One is not better or worse than the other.
 To even think of such a thing is coming from a place of ego and ego has no place in either relationship.
 Let go of labels and deal with the reality of your situation instead.
 It doesn’t really matter if you’re soulmates or twin flames.
 What matters most is the spiritual connection.

-Stalking, in and of itself comes from a place of insecurity or distrust, which are characteristic twin flames should not possess as they are spiritually evolved.
-Soul mates, on the other can, can be full of insecurity and distrust.
-It is a common issue among soul mates, but not twin flames.
+Stalking, in and of itself comes from a place of insecurity or distrust, which are characteristic twin flames should not possess as they’re spiritually evolved.
+Soulmates, on the other can, can be full of insecurity and distrust.
+It’s a common issue among soulmates, but not twin flames.

 Wouldn’t it be better to look at where this distrust and suspicion is really coming from?
 Have you brought it to the relationship from your past or are they causing it?
 Once you know where it is coming from, you can rationally and productively begin to deal with it.
 Only then can you put a stop to it and begin to build trust and a solid foundation.
 If you don’t, stalking could definitely become a big part of your life.
 Who wants that?
 No one.

 Originally posted on 09/15/2017 @ 12:37 am